• Skip to primary navigation

 FAN’s focus on wind energy makes it ideal for investors interested in the global expansion of the wind energy industry.
 In addition to its wind energy exposure, the First Trust Global Wind Energy ETF provides investors with exposure to diversified wind energy companies that complement its objectives of wind conservation.

-Typically, the First Trust Global Wind Energy ETF will invest a minimum of 90% of its net assets in the stocks and depositary receipts that make up the index, either as part of a long-term strategy or a shorter-term move.
+Typically, the First Trust Global Wind Energy ETF will invest at least 90% of its net assets in the stocks and depositary receipts that make up the index, either as part of a long-term strategy or a shorter-term move.
 The most notable attribute of FAN is the composition of its underlying index, which consists of both pure-play wind power companies and companies with more generalized operations that include wind power.

-ISE Clean Edge Global Wind Energy TM Index measures the price and yield of the First Trust Global Wind Energy ETF.
-And, an investor interested in tracking wind energy companies worldwide can use the index as a benchmark.
+The ISE Clean Edge Global Wind Energy TM Index measures the price and yield of the First Trust Global Wind Energy ETF.
+Investors interested in tracking wind energy companies worldwide can use the index as a benchmark.

-According to MSCI, First Trust Global Wind Energy ETF has a AA rating on ESG factors.
-With an expense ratio of 0.67%, the ETF is reasonably priced.
+To be included in the index, security issues must be backed by a company actively involved in some aspect of the wind energy industry.
+According to MSCI, the First Trust Global Wind Energy ETF has an AA rating on ESG factors.
+Its expense ratio is 0.67%, making it reasonably priced.

 Pros of the First Trust Global Wind Energy ETF